AndrewJBateman/angular-material-portfolio/README.md

 * `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files
 * `npm run build` to create build file with Ahead of Time (AOT) compilation.
 Source map explorer set to false
-* `npm run explore` to run the webpack-bundle-analyzer - opens bundle analysis drawing
+* Once there is a build folder: `npm run explore` to run the webpack-bundle-analyzer - opens bundle analysis drawing
 * `npm run build:ssr` to create a build file with SSR.
 Add "defer" in inline css file in browser/index.html
 * `npm run serve:ssr` to see the SSR on localhost
 * `firebase deploy` to deploy build file to firebase hosting.